Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual

 Those detectors are usually defined as a classification task commonly solved using deep learning.
 Different features are used as parameters for the models.
 For example, in fake news identification, \cite{hessel2019something} explored the combination of different models and features, including hand-designed features, word embeddings, ratings, number of comments and structural aspects of discussion trees.
 In addition, another key element of the detectors is the datasets.
-For some threats (e.g. hate speech and fake news), few standard datasets target social media, but that is not the case for all the threats.
-In violent content detections, for example, there is not a standard dataset focused on SM in the best of our knowledge.
-In order to overcome this limitation, works such as \citet{bilinski2016human, zhou2018violence} use a proxy dataset, such as Hockey Violence Dataset \citep{nievas2011violence}.
+For some threats (e.g. hate speech and fake news), few standard datasets target social media, but that is not the case for all threats.
+For violent content detection, for example, there is not a standard dataset focused on SM to the best of our knowledge.
+In order to overcome these limitations, works such as \citet{bilinski2016human, zhou2018violence} use a proxy dataset, such as Hockey Violence Dataset \citep{nievas2011violence}.

 Regarding the content analysis to extract users' affective state, beliefs and opinions, similar approaches are viable.
-Affective Computing aims to recognize, infer and interpret human emotions \citep{poria2017review}, distinguishing between sentiment analysis, the polarity of content (e.g. \cite{gupta2018attention, liu2017sphereface, guo2018group}), and emotion recognition, the emotions present in a piece of information (e.g. \cite{baziotis2018ntua, ahmad2020borrow}).
-In comparison, Opinion Extraction aims at discovering user's interests and their corresponding opinions \citep{wang2019survey}.
+Affective Computing aims to recognize, infer and interpret human emotions \citep{poria2017review}, distinguishing between sentiment analysis, polarity of content (e.g. \cite{gupta2018attention, liu2017sphereface, guo2018group}), and recognition of the emotions present in a piece of information (e.g. \cite{baziotis2018ntua, ahmad2020borrow}).
+In comparison, Opinion Extraction aims at discovering users' interests and their corresponding opinions \citep{wang2019survey}.
 In general, the systems extract the entity or the target, the aspect of the entity, the opinion holder, the time when the opinion was expressed, and the opinion \citep{liu2012sentiment}.
 Similarly, the positive aspects of social media interaction, crucial for estimating the CWB, could be extracted.
 Still, they have attracted less attention, but see \citep{wang2014effects, chen2017building}.